bridgetryan/Experimental-Automation/Flat Field Correction/README.md

 This macro automates performing flat field correction on one colour channel of multi-channel fluorescence images.
 It expects ND2 images that are blinded and randomized using the [Image Blinder macro][Macro_Image-Blinder].
 All blinded subfolders and the TIF reference image generated using the [Create Reference Image macro][Macro_Create-Reference-Image] should be in a common source folder.

-Important note: this macro assumes multi-channel images without z-stacks, and that the channel needing flat field correction is C2.
+Important note: this macro assumes multi-channel images and that the channel needing flat field correction is C2.
 This code will likely need to be edited to accommodate other experimental image contexts.
+If multiple z-stacks are present, each stack will be flat field corrected without performing any kind of z-projection.

 The macro automates the following steps:
 1. Open the first blinded ND2 experimental image file